nmichaud0/TherapistGPT/README.md

 We look forward to connecting with you and hearing your thoughts, ideas, and experiences with TherapistGPT.

 ## TODO:

+- Upload new version -> manages the timeouts when running on server with redis & celery

+## DONE:

 - Worker timeout-3000ms on Heroku --> queue requests for web deploy